stelar-eu/vocational-score-raster/README.md

 `run.sh` has a very explicit structure and **should not be modified in any way**.
 The logic of this script should not concern the tool developer.

+**As of November 23, 2024 the run.sh endpoints have been modified to meet the requirements of the refactored STELAR API to be released in early December 2024.**

 ## `requirements.txt`
 Inside this file any python libaries should be declared in order to be installed in the tool image when it is built.
 You may include libraries in the following way: